What is Velvetillusion Literary Magazine? VELVETILLUSION is more than meets the eye. Read this page and be amazed.

 Africa Poems by Kevin Karuga

-Short Story by Mildred Murphy Pond
+Short Stories by Mildred Murphy Pond

 Poems by Olga Truskalo